techidaily/site-games-able/source/_posts/navigating-sonys-dualsense-updates-online.md

  To trigger the wireless update, just select**Update** .
 Since this is not a full system software update, the process will only take a few seconds to complete.
 If you find that the**Update** option is grayed out, connect your PS5 controller to the console with a USB-C cable and update it the old way.
 The next time, your controller will be able to update wirelessly.

- We recommend you install PS5 controller updates the moment they're available or when you experience issues with your DualSense (it's actually one of the ways to[fix PS5 controller drift](https://www.makeuseof.com/fix-drifting-ps5-dualsense-controller/) ).
+ We recommend you install PS5 controller updates the moment they're available or when you experience issues with your DualSense (it's actually one of the ways to [fix PS5 controller drift](https://www.makeuseof.com/fix-drifting-ps5-dualsense-controller/) ).

 ## Updating Your DualSense Controller Has Never Been Easier